ssh-recipes/shh-recipes/backend/README.md

 You will need a SQL database.
 SQL_DATABASE name can be anything too.

+`npm run seed`
+This will setup the database, aswell as introduce some mock recipes.

 `npm run dev`
 This will run the development script, which will automatically restart the server upon files being changed.